-The Late Payment Fee is assessed if an account is not paid by the due date.
+Late Payment Fee is assessed if an account is not paid by the due date.
 (See below under Payment of Fees.)

-Study Abroad Fee.
-All students going abroad are assessed an administrative fee per semester.
+Study Abroad/Cooperative Program Fee.
+All students going abroad or participating in cooperative programs are assessed an administrative fee per semester.